dhawal20/Aircraft-Routing/README.md

 **stringVisualizer.ipynb**

 The file "stringVisualizer.ipynb" is used to create Gantt Chart like visualisations of the strings.
 Especially the ones found in Figures 10 and 11 in the paper.
-In the file all the strings obtained from Test cases 1, 2, 3 and 4 can be found with and without $\xi$ value assignments.
+In the file all the strings obtained from Test cases 1, 2, 3 and 4 can be found with and without $\xi$ value assignments of the flight legs.

 The requirements list can be seen in the file named "requirements.txt".
 To install the required dependencies, run the following command:
 ```